HRS4R and GEP

 Why is it important?

-The Institute recognizes the impact of the European Charter for Researchers and the Code on the attractiveness of the Institute as an employer and the quality of the Institute's research.
-Through undertaken actions, the Institute wants to become a more attractive employer on an international scale, and the top-ranked research institution in Europe.
+The Institute recognises the impact of the European Charter for Researchers and the Code on the attractiveness of the Institute as an employer and the quality of the Institute's research.
+Through undertaken actions, the Institute wants to become a more attractive employer internationally and the top-ranked research institution in Europe.

 Initial phase: